-There MUST be at most one abc:Attribute element without abc:InspectorPublicKeyUID child element per credential and per attribute type.
-Also, for abc:Attribute elements with an abc:InspectorPublicKeyUID child element, there MUST be at most one abc:Attribute element per credential and per attribute type with the same abc:InspectionGrounds child element.
+There MUST be at most one abc:DisclosedAttribute element without abc:InspectorPublicKeyUID child element per credential and per attribute type.
+Also, for abc:DisclosedAttribute elements with an abc:InspectorPublicKeyUID child element, there MUST be at most one abc:DisclosedAttribute element per credential and per attribute type with the same abc:InspectionGrounds child element.

-.../abc:Credential/abc:Attributes/abc:Attribute/@DataHandlingPolicy
+.../abc:Credential/abc:DisclosedAttribute/@DataHandlingPolicy